So, you want to spend your spare time ironing?

 Let’s just say, better you than us!

 Since that’s what most people think, there’s an extremely high demand for efficient ironing services that do quality work.
+People will rather pay extra to outsource their laundry than iron it themselves and that’s where you come in.

 If you can get your hands on some coat hangers and know your way round an ironing board, this may well be the money-maker you’ve been looking for.